-Grandma’s Hot Cranberry Tea is the perfect tea to make for your holiday gatherings.
+Easy Hot Cranberry Tea Recipe is the perfect tea to make for your holiday gatherings.
 Not only does it taste great, but it’s beautiful to look at through a clear glass mug.

 Here’s some fun facts about cranberries:

-1) The majority of cranberries grown in the United States come from Wisconsin.
-In 2017, 62 percent of the cranberries came from there according to Agricultural Marketing Resource Center.
+- The majority of cranberries grown in the United States come from Wisconsin.
+In 2017, 62 percent of the cranberries came from there according, to the Agricultural Marketing Resource Center.

-2) Massachusetts, Oregon, Washington and New Jersey are also states that are known for producing cranberries.
+- Massachusetts, Oregon, Washington, and New Jersey are also known for producing cranberries.

-4) Ninety-five percent of cranberries sold are through processed foods and only 5 percent of cranberries are sold fresh.
+- Ninety-five percent of cranberries sold are through processed foods, and only 5 percent of cranberries are sold fresh.

-5) Cranberries are a perennial crop grown in man-made bogs or wetlands.
+- Cranberries are a perennial crop grown in human-made bogs or wetlands.

-7) Cranberries are loaded with vitamin C, fiber and manganese.
+- Cranberries are loaded with vitamin C, fiber, and manganese.

 It’s a group where we share recipes, pictures of things that leave you in awe, and ideas on how to make your life just a little bit more snug.
 Join here to be part of the virtual cozy cabin.